thebruce13/bbrotherton-hugo/content/blog/transitions-and-event-listeners.md

 Now with our JavaScript we listen for the transition to end and apply our house class.

     const nav = document.qurrySelector('nav');
-    nav.addEventListener('transitionEnd', function(){
+    nav.addEventListener('transitionend', function(){
       this.classList.add('hide');
     });

 Seperate from this we will need our click event that will add and remove the active class.
 When we are showing the nav we can just remove the hide class and then apply the active class.
 This works because JavaScript works in a linear fashion and the display is taken care of AND THEN the animation is applied.
 When we work on reverse, it will break things.

-I'm sure you were thinking that we could use transitionStart event listener, and we could it just isn't necessary in this case.
+I'm sure you were thinking that we could use transitionstart event listener, and we could it just isn't necessary in this case.

 ### For performance